JupyterPhysSciLab/JupyterPiDAQ/README.md

    range +/- 12 V.
   * Vernier SS temperature probe (V, mV, K, C, F).
   * Compatible with standard Vernier probes.
 Calibrations being added.

+You can also hook up your own sensors and manually convert the raw voltage readings or write and submit a new sensor definition to the project.

 _Author_: Jonathan Gutow <gutow@uwosh.edu>